pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="L"></a>
 ### L

+"What you resist persists."
+--Richard Lang (student of Douglas Harding of The Headless Way), Sam Harris #181

 "The weight of the evidence should be proportioned to the strangeness of the facts."
 --Principle of Laplace